An intelligent “nose” to combat the risk of food poisoning

 Sensifi has succeeded in developing a kind of artificial nose, which uses different chemical sensors capable of identifying volatile compounds emitted by pathogenic bacteria present in food, such as salmonella, listeria and E. coli, including at very low concentrations.
 When compounds a priori emitted by these types of bacteria are detected, an alert is sent to a computer responsible for analyzing this data in order to identify precisely what it is.

-In absolute terms, this process could also be extended to the medical field, with the possibility, ultimately, of identifying bacteria responsible for nosocomial, blood or urinary tract infections, but also pneumonia, etc. This would allow doctors to treat infections more quickly and effectively.
+In absolute terms, this process might also be extended to the medical field, with the possibility, ultimately, of identifying bacteria responsible for nosocomial, blood or urinary tract infections, but also pneumonia, etc. This would allow doctors to treat infections more quickly and effectively.

 1701168298